 Be aware that butter replacers are softer than butter at room temperature.
 This means that they melt at a lower temperature than butter.
 Therefore, if you use it for pie crust or something else you need to use cold fat for, you need to monitor the temperature a bit more.
 In addition, butter replacers have more water in them, so your pie crust will probably need less water.

-Do not substitute a liquid oil for butter in a recipe.
-Butter is solid at room temperature, so if a recipe calls for butter, you need to use something else that is also solid at room temperature.
+Do not substitute a liquid oil for butter in a pastry recipe.
+Butter is solid at room temperature, so if a pastry recipe (like pie) calls for butter, you need to use something else that is also solid at room temperature.
+Do not use ghee in pie crust or any other pastry recipe–pastry needs a hard fat.

 Use the milk alternative of choice.
 I like to use coconut milk.